 If you have any medical condition or disability which may affect your tour or have any special requirements as a result of any medical condition or disability, please inform Walk Japan before you confirm your booking so that Walk Japan can assist you in making the booking or suitable arrangements for the tour.
 In any event you must provide Walk Japan with full details of such requirements, condition or disability in writing at the time of booking and of any subsequent changes.
 You must also promptly inform Walk Japan if any medical condition or disability which may affect your tour develops after your booking has been confirmed.
 (Please also see Condition 9 below).

 You are responsible for any medicine you may require during the tour.
-Please note that medicine that may be available or prescribed in Japan may differ from other countries.
+Please note that medicine, available over-the-counter or prescribed, in Japan may differ from other countries.
 Therefore, you should bring all medicine that you may need.
 However, Japan has strict rules on the importation of some medicines and/or of the amounts of certain medicines and/or of certain medical devices, even if for your own use.
-You should therefore check with your local embassies as to what medicines and their amounts and medical devices are permitted to be imported and what importation formalities are required.
+You should check with your local Japanese Embassies as to which medicines and their quantities and medical devices are permitted to be imported into Japan and what importation formalities may be required.

 Bookings are accepted on the understanding that all persons travelling are in good health and physically fit for the tour.
 By submitting the Booking Form, you represent to Walk Japan that you are in a health and physical condition suitable and fit for joining the relevant tour.
 If there is any doubt concerning your health or fitness, the Booking Form must, if requested by Walk Japan, be accompanied by a doctor's certificate stating that it is entirely safe for you to participate in the Walk Japan tour you have chosen.